musabd96/Schoolsync/README.md

 # SchoolSync

-SchoolSync is a comprehensive school management system that includes a React-based client application (SchoolSync.Client) for the frontend and an ASP.NET Core-based server (SchoolSync.Server) for the backend.
+SchoolSync is a comprehensive high school management system developed using React and ASP.NET Core.
+This project aims to streamline and automate various aspects of high school administration, providing an efficient and centralized platform for teachers, students, and administrators.

 ## Table of Contents